Perkins Funding for Adult CTE

 - Each adult CTE student is to be counted only once.
 CTEDS-1A counts are to be an unduplicated count of students served.
 Students enrolled in more than one program are to be counted only once.
 Report the enrollment of such students under the program that is most consistent with the student's primary occupational objective.

-- Retain a copy of the completed CTEDS-1A .
+- Mail a copy and retain a copy of the completed CTEDS-1A .

 Adult Career Technical Education Student: An individual who is not enrolled or required to be enrolled in secondary school (i.e., not a secondary student) and is enrolled in a CTE program (including registered apprenticeship programs.)